Cornus alba

 No

-- Broadleaf deciduous shrub, 8-10 ft (2.3-3 m) high, spreading to 5-10 ft (1.5-3 m), multi-stemmed, upright in youth and arching with age, suckers form large colonies.
+- Broadleaf deciduous shrub, 8-10 ft (2.3-3 m) high, spreading to 5-10 ft (1.5-3 m), multi-stemmed, upright in youth, and arching with age, suckers form large colonies.
 Stems are greenish-red in summer, turn blood-red in fall and winter, prominent lenticels.
 Difficult to separate C. alba and C. sericea on winter characteristics.
-Leaves opposite, simple, ovate to oblong-lanceolate, 5-11 cm long, usually rounded at base, margin entire, dark green and somewhat rugose (wrinkled) above, waxy bloom (glaucous) below, 5-6 pairs of veins.
+Leaves opposite, simple, ovate to oblong-lanceolate, 5-11 cm long, usually rounded at base, margin entire, dark green and somewhat wrinkled above, waxy bloom (glaucous) below, 5-6 pairs of veins.
 Flowers perfect, small, yellowish white, in 2-2.5 cm flat-topped clusters (cymes).
-Fruit, white, globose, stone (seed) is higher than wide.
+Fruit white, or somewhat blueish, globose, stone (seed) is higher than wide.

-- Hardy to USDA Zone 3 Native to north central and eastern Asia (Siberia, Mancuria, to nothern Korea), in part areas inhabited by Tatars or Tartars.
+- Hardy to USDA Zone 3 Native to north central and eastern Asia (Siberia, Manchuria, to northern Korea), in part areas inhabited by Tatars of Tartars.

-- cornus: the Latin name for Cornus mas. alba: white, the fruit
+- cornus: the Latin for Cornus mas. alba: white, the fruit